crcx/retroforth/literate/RetroForth.md

 :const  (ns-) d:create d:last d:xt store ;
 ~~~

-The `const` word bears a tiny bit of explaination.
-It takes advantage
+The `const` word is an example of using the dictionary and word
-of Retro's word class model.
-It creates a header, with a class of
+classes to do some optimization.It creates a header, with a
-`class:data`, then sets the word pointer to the value.
-Since the data
+class of `class:data`, then sets the execution pointer to the
-class either leaves the word pointer on the stack or compiles it as
+desired value.
+Since the data class either leaves the word
+pointer on the stack or compiles it as a literal into a
-a literal into a definition, this allows constants to exist as just
+definition, this allows constants to exist as just a header
-a header with no special runtime code.
+with no extra runtime code.

+## Stack Shufflers

-The core Rx language provides a few basic stack shuffling words: `push`,
+The core Rx language provides a few basic stack shuffling
-`pop`, `drop`, `swap`, and `dup`.
-There are quite a few more that are
+words: `push`, `pop`, `drop`, `swap`, and `dup`.
+There are
-useful.
-Some of these are provided here.
+quite a few more that are useful.
+Some of these are provided
+here.

 ~~~
 :tuck      (xy-yxy)   dup push swap pop ;